-Hélène Berr, at the Stolen Life Exposition in Boca Raton, Florida, USA
+Hélène Berr, a Stolen Life Exposition in Boca Raton, Florida, USA

 Jean et Hélène à Aubergenville